 A key step in ensuring your practice is running up to compliance standards is to have solid checks and balances in place.
 Some information may warrant having a second pair of eyes review as well.
 These processes, as well as the additional review, take some time but are far less costly than a compliance violation and the resulting consequences.

 Lawyers are ultimately responsible for any compliance issues, regardless of who in their office committed them.
-Even though many law firm tasks aren’t being handled by the lawyer themselves and instead being completed by internal and external staff, the liability still falls on the firm.
-For all of these key responsibilities you should have a process in place to make sure everything is being completed in a compliant manner.
+Even though many law firm tasks aren’t being handled by the lawyer themselves and rather being completed by internal and external staff, the liability still falls on the firm.
+For all of these key responsibilities, you should have a process in place to make sure everything is being completed in a compliant manner.

 Take for example the role of the bookkeeper.
 There have been countless cases of embezzlement and fraud in the legal industry, which can be a disaster when client funds are involved.
-Regular reporting and routine updates can help ensure the day-to-day is going well, while verifying bank statements and spot checks of records and receipts can make sure proper bookkeeping is taking place.
+Regular reporting and routine updates can help ensure the day-to-day is going well while verifying bank statements and spot checks of records and receipts can make sure proper bookkeeping is taking place.

 Having a secondary individual check these important pieces also helps make sure that, should someone leave or be unable to perform their job, someone else would be able to pick up where they left off.
 If these essential roles remain unchecked, there could be a mess of mistakes and errors for the next person to clean up.
 By staying involved in each part of the firm, it creates a well-oiled machine that’s running compliantly.